 During the year, you will study five taught modules over 3 semesters, culminating in a final group module.

 Teaching methods may include practical sessions, lectures and group debates, featuring input from both University staff and guest lecturers from industry, providing you with a wide range of practical knowledge and insight.
-On average, these modules feature around twelve hours teaching time per week.

 On the course, you'll be taught by established industry professionals with a wealth of expertise and enthusiasm, who are experienced at recognising and responding to the rapidly changing demands within the industry.